filler for includes

 An incoming tide at Casuarina Beach brings driftwood and cuts channels in the sand as it heads towards the cliffs.

 Located on the doorstep of the northern suburbs, this beach has a well developed playground and BBQ area just off the sand and is the home of the Darwin Surf Lifesavers Club.
-There is car parking beside the playground and a walkway shortcut from Tiwi through the nature reserve and mangroves.

 A five minute stroll from the City Mall, this man made beach has it all, with icecream and coffee shops and the wave pool next door.